 Sam’s is an extreme case, but many of the places on the Yelp list aren’t really barbecue places.
 Bully’s in Jackson, Mississippi, and Julie Belle’s in Florence, South Carolina, are meat and threes — apparently really popular meat and threes.
 Sign me up.
 Smokemaster’s Ribs and Pollo in Lilburn, Georgia, gets a high rating for their great Peruvian chicken.
 I love Peruvian chicken.
 When we had our kitchen redone, we ate a ton of the Peruvian chicken from the Tenleytown Crisp and Juicy here in DC.
 You should try it.
 And get some of their sweet potatoes, which contain as much butter and sugar as a sweet potato casserole at a meat and three in the South.
 Delicious.

 Pollo Bandido in Frankfort, Kentucky, reportedly serves great pupusas, empanadas, potato balls, and Mexican (probably Salvadorean) barbecue.
 Sounds good.
 I’ll have to try it when we go to Frankfort.
 Pioneer Pit Beef in Catonsville, Maryland, serves Pit Beef, which is explained in this review of Chappy’s in Baltimore.
-Pit beef tastes pretty good, especially with horseradish, but it’s not barbecue.
+Pit beef tastes pretty good — very good at the Smokehouse BBQ Shack, and especially with horseradish, but it’s not barbecue.

 Yelp’s algorithm judges the best barbecue place in Alabama to be the Meat Boss in Mobile.
 I’ve never been there, so I looked at their web site.
 It’s one short step away from automation.
 You complete an order form, hand it in, and the Meat Boss’ minions assemble your sandwich or plate or stuffed potato.
 On the plus side, you can get Conecuh Sausage as a side, which I guess means you can count it as a vegetable.
 Animal, vegetable, or mineral, definitely get the Conecuh Sausage.